 The use of original LLLT techniques in prevention and treatment regimens before and after dental implantation significantly reduces the frequency and intensity of the pain symptom.
 Significance – p<0.01.

 Published in: Physics of Cancer: Interdisciplinary Problems and Clinical Applications, Sep 2017OPEN FILE

 A 50% decrease in pain level within two weeks, compared to 8% within the control group.

 Published in: The “Laser Therapy”, March 2015.

-Twelve weeks of daily B-Cure Laser Pro treatments significantly decreased wound size in patients with diabetic foot ulcers, compared to sham-irradiated controls.
+12 weeks of daily B-Cure Laser Pro treatments have significantly decreased wound size in patients with diabetic foot ulcers compared to sham irradiated controls.
+Significance – p=0.01.

 Published in: 37th Annual Meeting of the Israel Orthopedic Association, Dec 2017, Tel Aviv, Israel.